pimoroni/yukon/examples/wireless/README.md

 - `gamepad.py` turns the pad's raw reports into named buttons and axes, with callbacks.
-- `gamepad_mappings.py` holds the report layout of each known pad and mode, one function each: the 8BitDo Lite in its X-input and Switch modes, the 8BitDo SN30 Pro+ in each of its four modes, and the 8BitDo SN30 in its Switch mode.
+- `gamepad_mappings.py` holds the report layout of each known pad and mode, one function each: the 8BitDo Lite in its X-input and Switch modes, the 8BitDo SN30 Pro+ in each of its four modes, and the 8BitDo SN30 in its X-input and Switch modes.
 Set `PAD_MAPPING` in `main.py` to the one in use.
 8BitDo pads pick their mode by the button held at power on, X for X-input, Y for Switch, B for Android and A for macOS.
 - `pad_keys.py` saves and loads link keys.